cartrleitch/NetflixAutoRatings/README.md

 Finish speeding up other aspects of program (use series dictionary once the above issue is figured out, and find a faster way to search episode ID by primary title)
 Make sure the pickled cache of dictionaries works in the executable.
-Add skip recap (can get screenshot from One Piece episode 616)
+Add skip recap (can get screenshot from One Piece episode 616) On ending program, show info like episodes watched